zkzk5214/CV_Proj/Proj1/README.md

 # Project 1：
 Modify an existing Siamese Tracker to add functionality that makes it work better.

-## To do lists:
-1. Continue improve  Kalman filter -- Predict “complex” trajectories (curve)
-2. Crop images -- shorten prediction time
-3. Find best datasets (Curve Trajectories) add block

-Deadline: 31/3/2020

-## Assignment
-### Improve:
-1. Crop large search images to small ones to shorten prediction time
-2. Predict complex trajectories

-### Presentation Part
-3-3.5 minute video  (contains an audio narration track) Give an overview : what you did for project 1 .
-Outline in detail your technical approach,  emphasize any novel ideas you implemented.
-Show evaluation results.
-Q1: Did your work improve the performance of the tracker?
-Q2: What were some of the lessons learned, both pros and cons?

-### Report and code part
-Upload as a single zip file your project code and a short written report.
-Report should refer to video results shown in presentation.
-Use the report to provide more detail on motivation, approach, related work, tables/plots showing quantitative performance evaluation, and conclusions.
-This basically will be a write-up of the things you said during your spotlight presentation.

 ## Reference

 ### Important